ethers-io/ethers.js/docs/source/api-providers.rst

         fromBlock: "latest",
         toBlock: "latest",

-        // Optional; An address to filter by
+        // Optional; An address (or ENS name) to filter by
-        address: address,
+        address: addressOrName,

         // Optional; A (possibly nested) list of topics
         topics: [ topic1 ]